 WEDO values its diverse collaborations and partnerships across the globe with women’s organizations; environmental, development and human rights organizations; governments; and intergovernmental organizations, including the United Nations.
 The WEDO strategies reflect and draw from this, both building on and building up WEDO’s strengths.

-- Lobby & Advocacy: Engage in policy processes to ensure policy and actions reflect women’s human rights and sustainable development
+- Advocacy & Influence: Engage in policy processes to ensure policy and actions reflect women’s human rights and sustainable development.

 - Knowledge Production and Outreach: Build and maintain knowledge base related to gender equality, women’s rights, sustainable development and environmental issues, ensuring targeted and effective outreach and information sharing.